What is an independent contractor?

-Like all self-employed workers, independent contractors can pick and choose which projects they want to work on.
-They can take multiple short-term jobs, but it’s more common that they opt for longer-term work arrangements with one or two clients.
-Because of this, most are paid by the hour.
+Independent contractors are self-employed workers who can pick and choose which projects they want to work on.
+Some take on multiple short-term jobs, while others opt for longer-term work arrangements with a small number of clients.
+Many independent contractors are paid by the hour, but per-project compensation is also common.

 Among those that work with a single client, some independent contractors will actually come to the company’s office, work side-by-side with employees, and even have a workstation.
 They are also more likely to be added to a company’s internal communication platforms, such as Slack.